watir/watirbook/installation/mac.md

     ERROR: Failed to build gem native extension.
     (...)

 Fortunately, it is easy to fix.
 Install command line developer tools.
-To install them, type `git --version` into Terminal.
+To install them, type this into Terminal.

+    $ git --version

 A popup will appear asking if you would like to install command line developer tools.

 ![Install command line developer tools popup](https://raw.github.com/watir/watirbook/master/images/installation/mac/command_line_developer_tools.png)